ZixiQu/Trader/README.md

   4. `service.yaml`: Expose the application externally via `LoadBalancer` style, that automatic round-robin load balancing across all healthy pods.

+  5. `prisma-migrate.yaml`: Defines a one-time Kubernetes Job responsible for running Prisma schema migrations in production.
+It ensures the database is fully up-to-date before application rollout by executing `prisma migrate deploy` inside the production image used by the app.

 ### Monitoring & Observability

 - **DigitalOcean Monitoring** is enabled to track CPU, memory, and disk usage.